UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 ## Assumptions about Python experience

-IS430 + a programming-based project
+IS430 + a programming project

 or